Communication Management M.S.

 MCOM 605 COMMUNICATION THEORY (3)

 Examination and critique of contemporary communication theories.
-Prerequisite: MCOM graduate student or consent of instructor.
+Prerequisite: COMG-MS graduate student only or consent of instructor.

 MCOM 606 PRACTICE OF PUBLIC RELATIONS AND ORGANIZATIONAL COMMUNICATION (3)